thefungiz/nebmyco/src/pages/events/britt-bunyard-amanitas-lecture-march-21st-2024.md

   - lecture
   - amanitas
 ---
+Join us on March 21st for an expert lecture on the genus Amanita with Britt Bunyard!
+This is a great opportunity to purchase a copy of "Amanitas of North America" and have it autographed by the author.
+Fungi Magazines will also be available.
+Donations are welcome!
+Suggested donation $1-20.
+Please arrive on time so we can start at 6 PM.

+M﻿ore about Britt:

 Britt Bunyard, PhD, is the Founder, Publisher, and editor-in-chief of the mycology journal, Fungi.
 Britt is a former university professor and has published over 100 academic and popular science papers.
 He has served as an editor for mycological and entomological research journals, and mushroom guide books.
 Britt has collected fungi and lectured throughout North and South America, Europe, and Asia.
 A popular evangelizer on all things fungal, Britt has been featured on the BBC World Service's Newshour, NPR's All Things Considered, PBS's NOVA and Wisconsin Foodie television programs; and interviewed or quoted in Discover magazine, The Atlantic, National Geographic, Vox, Vogue, Forbes, Saveur, Eating Well, Hobby Farm, Women's World, and other magazines and newspapers.